nkkollaw/reserved-subdomains/README.md

 # Subdomains
-List of subdomains that could be candidates for reservation in a multitenant app.
+List of subdomains that could be candidates for reservation in multitenant app/ subdomain validator for multitenant apps

+## YAML list

+This is a simple list of subdomains in YAML (I picked YAML over JSON because you can easily add comments).

+## PHP implementation

+Subdomain validator for multitenant apps written in PHP.
+Simply checks if a subdomain is in the list.

+Usage:

+    $subdomain = 'www2';
+    if (\nkkollaw\Multitenancy\Validators\Subdomain::isReserved($subdomain)) {
+        throw new Exception('Sorry, subdomain is reserved');
+    }

 ## Contributing

 Pull requests are welcome.

-The following \*nix commands might be useful while editing:
+The following \*nix commands might be useful while editing the list:

     cat reserved-subdomains.yaml | sort # sort entries